gbadev-org/tonc/content/asm.md

 With that information, you should be able to do a lot of stuff, or at least know how to make use of the various reference documents out there.
 This chapter is not an island, I am assuming you have some or all of the following documents:

-- The rather large official ARM7TDMI Technical manual (PDF): [DDI0210B_7TDMI_R4.pdf](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0210c/index.html%0A).
+- The rather large official ARM7TDMI Technical manual: [DDI0210B.pdf](https://documentation-service.arm.com/static/5f4786a179ff4c392c0ff819?token=).
-- GBATEK ARM CPU reference: [ARM + Thumb](https://problemkaputt.de/gbatek.htm#armcpureference).
+- GBATEK's ARM CPU reference: [ARM + Thumb](https://problemkaputt.de/gbatek.htm#armcpureference).
-- Official ARM quick-references (PDF): [ARM + Thumb](http://infocenter.arm.com/help/topic/com.arm.doc.qrc0001l/QRC0001_UAL.pdf)
+- Official ARM quick-references (PDF): [ARM + Thumb](https://documentation-service.arm.com/static/5ed66080ca06a95ce53f932d?token=)
 - Re-eject's quick-references (PDF): [GAS](http://www.coranac.com/files/gba/re-ejected-gasref.pdf) / [ARM](http://www.coranac.com/files/gba/re-ejected-armref.pdf) / [Thumb](http://www.coranac.com/files/gba/re-ejected-thumbref2.pdf). (note: minor syntax discrepancies at times)
 - GNU Assembler manual: [GAS](http://sourceware.org/binutils/docs/as/index.html).